darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 Thus, we conclude not only that none of the four scenarios in isolation is adequate, but specifically that two of them are not tenable, and the other two must happen together, for full consistency with all observational constraints.
 We believe that the manner in which this discussion was laid out has been indeed been systematic and methodical.

 We think that this organisation could be made clearer with the introduction of subsubsection headings, which we have now added.
+We have also renumbered the scenarios in keeping with the order in which they are presented (so that (II) is now (III) and vice versa), again in the interests of clarity.
 Otherwise, should the referee still find this layout unclear or illogical (misrepresentations aside), we would appreciate if they would provide clear, concrete, and constructive suggestions for improvement, rather than simply dismissing it as they have done.

 > - Section 4.1: the large amount of lithium should be used to reach more direct results.
 If the engulfment of a single planet cannot work for obvious quantitative reasons, then there is no need to consider this hypothesis in isolation.
 More recent references should be used.
 In their answer, the authors 'find that a planet-engulfment scenario is preferred to tidal spin-up or mass transfer, for example.'
 At lines 1143-1145, we read 'Zvrk would have had to ingest the lithium supply of ~ 10^3 gas giants to generate this chemical signature from engulfment alone.'
 Then the process that provides the equivalent of 999 engulfments should be preferred?